-In the event of an allegation against the School Lead, you should contact the Executive Head.
-An allegation against the Executive Head should be reported to the Educ8 Director responsible for Safeguarding.
+In the event of an allegation against the DSL, you should contact the Educ8 Head of Safeguarding.

+An allegation against the Educ8 Head of Safeguarding, Executive Head, Proprietor, or Deputy Executive Head should be reported using 2-7 Whistleblowing Policy.